ingadhoc/product/product_catalog_aeroo_report_public_categ/README.rst

 Product Catalog Aeroo Report with public Category
 =================================================

-This module adds the functionality of "Public Category" to module Product Catalog.
+This module incorporates the possibility of filtering the products that will be displayed in the Category Type by Public Category (this category is the one that is used in the e-commerce).

 Installation
 ============